-Assumption \ref{asmp:stochasticX} provides sufficient conditions for asymptotic normality of the estimator $\hat{\beta}$ and consistency of the CGM variance estimator.
-The conditions mimic Assumption \ref{asmp:regularity} so that Theorem \ref{thm:multivariate} is applicable to the random vector $X_i u_i$.
-The new condition is a weak regularity condition that $\lambda_{\min} \left( S_n /n \right) \geq K_1 > 0$, mimicking to the rank condition in OLS.
+Assumption \ref{asmp:stochasticX} provides sufficient conditions for the estimator $\hat{\beta}$ to be asymptotically normal and for the CGM variance estimator to be consistent.
+The conditions mimic Assumption \ref{asmp:regularity} so that Theorem \ref{thm:main} is applicable to the random vector $X_i u_i$.
+The new condition is a weak regularity condition that $\lambda_{\min} \left( S_n /n \right) \geq K_1 > 0$, mimicking the rank condition in OLS.